dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 print('Compare to true exponents of Lorenz: [0.905, 0.0, -14.572]')
 ```

-Our parallel algorithm leverages [generalized orders of magnitude](https://github.com/glassroom/generalized_orders_of_magnitude) (GOOMs) to be able to handle a larger dynamic range of magnitudes than would be possible with torch.float64, and applies a novel selective-resetting method to prevent deviation states from becoming colinear, as we compute all states in parallel.
+Our parallel algorithm leverages [generalized orders of magnitude](https://github.com/glassroom/generalized_orders_of_magnitude) (GOOMs) to be able to handle a larger dynamic range of magnitudes than is possible with floating-point formats, and applies a novel selective-resetting method to prevent deviation states from becoming colinear, as we compute all states in parallel.

 ## Installing